rickballard/CoCiviumBackUp/legacy/Civium/admin/hold/hold_TODO_Stnexid_Interface_Track_c1.md

 # TODO_Stnexid_Interface_Track_c1
 _Created: August 2, 2025_

-This TODO document tracks the next actions required to develop, implement, and validate the Stnexid interface and ontology system within the Civium framework.
+This TODO document tracks the next actions required to develop, implement, and validate the Stnexid interface and ontology system within the CoCivium framework.
 It includes tasks across UX, ontology, strategic alignment, and philosophical coherence.

 ---